 There’s enough feel to keep fast compound 600g race tires feathered on the grip/slip limit too.
 From experience, the pads last really well even in UK conditions but the hard-wearing compound means you can expect some metallic noise under heavy braking or in wet conditions.

 It’s great to see some fresh brakes from Hope and the new XCR levers give a more subtle finger feel and a neater look on the bars as well as significantly lower weight.
 While they still aren’t as richly modulated as SRAM/Shimano stopping power is comparable and pad life and factory support are excellent.
 In terms of price to weight, the XCR are 30g lighter and $30 cheaper Shimano XTR twin pot brakes and 13g heavier and €35 more expensive than SRAM Level Ultimate (which has dropped dramatically in price over the last couple of years).

 That adds up to a very competitive brake for XC weight-conscious trail riders but we’d be keen to see a downcountry (DCR?) version with the more powerful E4 four-cylinder caliper.
-They’re definitely not the best option if you like your stopping stealthy either.

 - Best XC forks: the best cross country forks for a lightweight, plush ride